Europe eyes smartphone location data to stem virus spread | Times Leader

 —-

-AP correspondents Kelvin Chan in London, Ilan Ben Zion in Jerusalem, Tong-hyung Kim in Seoul and Frank Jordans in Berlin contributed to this report.
+AP correspondents Kelvin Chan in London, Ilan Ben Zion in Jerusalem, Tong-hyung Kim in Seoul, Vanessa Gera in Warsaw and Frank Jordans in Berlin contributed to this report.
 Bajak reported from Boston, Winfield from Rome.